Wordfence 503: How to Fix Wordfence Blocking You

 We’ll tell you how to log back in and get on with your day as if nothing happened.
 We will also cover how to fix this issue, why it happened, and tips to prevent it from happening again.

 TL;DR: The quickest way to unblock yourself is to deactivate the Wordfence plugin on your site.
 Log into cPanel or use FTP to go into the wp-content folder, and rename the plugins folder.
-Once you’ve gotten unblocked, log into wp-admin and install MalCare to protect your site.
-You’ll never have to read this article again.
+Once you’ve gotten unblocked, consider looking for Wordfence alternatives which do not lock you out of your own site.

 Alternatively, you could be seeing one of many messages keeping you out of your site: